John-Brandon/PBR-Tier-System/README.md

 PBR can therefore be written as the equation:
 PBR = N<sub>MIN</sub> 0.50 R<sub>MAX</sub> F<sub>R</sub>

-The management objective of PBR, as outlined in the MMPA and quantified by the U.S. National Marine Fisheries Science Service (NMFS), is to allow stocks of marine mammals to be maintained at an abundance that is 50% or more of the carrying capacity of their environment.
+The relevant management objective of PBR for this project, as outlined in the MMPA and quantified by the U.S. National Marine Fisheries Science Service (NMFS), is to allow stocks of marine mammals to be maintained at an abundance that is 50% or more of the carrying capacity of their environment.

-## Previous simulation research on catch control rules
+## Previous simulation research on fisheries management strategies
+The earliest examples of simulation research on fisheries management strategies were by Southward (1968) and Hilborn (1979).

-Simulation testing of catch control rules was introduced to fisheries science by the Scientific Committee of the International Whaling Commission (the SC).
+The concept later gained traction and made significant strides through the Scientific Committee of the International Whaling Commission (the SC).
 The SC's research and development started during the 1980s and is ongoing ([see Punt and Donavon, 2007, for a review](http://icesjms.oxfordjournals.org/content/64/4/603.full.pdf+html)).

 Generally speaking, the procedures that have been developed take into account scientific uncertainties as represented by a range of 'what if' scenarios.
 For example, "What if abundance estimates are biased?"
 Would the catch control rule still meet the management objectives?
 Each scenario is known as a "trial".
 Simulation modeling is used to evaluate the performance of alternative management strategies (e.g. catch control rules), across a set of trials, given quantified management objectives.
 This approach for providing scientific advice to fisheries management has also become increasingly popular in recent years, and is now also used for evaluating management systems of commercial fisheries for fin- and shell-fish.
 The procedures originally developed by the SC are now known in fisheries science as "Management Strategy Evaluation" (MSE).